aaronparker/aaronparker.github.io/_drafts/fslogix-container-sizing.md

 ### Prune the Profile

 Not all profile locations are candidates for `redirections.xml`.
 Consider history and cookie folders that would negatively impact user experience if they were not maintained in the profile at logoff.
-In this case, we should run regular maintenance on additional folder locations inside the profile to keep the profile size in check.
+In this case, we can run regular maintenance on additional folder locations inside the profile to keep the profile size in check.

 I've written [a PowerShell script](https://github.com/aaronparker/FSLogix/tree/master/Profile-Cleanup) - `Remove-ProfileData.ps1`, that can prune or deleting a set of target files and folders.
 The script [reads an XML file](https://github.com/aaronparker/FSLogix/blob/master/Profile-Cleanup/targets.xml) that defines a list of files and folders to remove from the profile.